 Good morning!
 My name is Chelsea Tuttle and I’m stepping in to write a guest blog for Glacier Guides and Montana Raft today while Dre (our multi-talented marketing and social media guru) is out on a 6-day backpacking trip.
+I am here to tell you about what a river guide at Montana Raft does on their day off.

 First, a quick snippet about myself: